 I hated the evil idiot, but she provided good preparation for later on when my paycheck depended on my being able to write about things I knew absolutely nothing about (ads for women's bathing suits and the Metropolitan Opera, and a fundraising letter for the YMCA, for example).

 Getting published is infinitely easier now than when I was younger.
 Years ago, if I had a brilliant idea for an article or book, I had to query editors and publishers to try to ignite their enthusiasm and open their checkbooks.

-Today, if I have something to say, I write a book and publish it myself, or post something on one of my blogs or on Facebook or Twitter, or comment on someone else's blog, or start a new blog or website.
+Today, if I have something to say, I write a book and publish it with my own Silver Sands Books, or post something on one of my blogs or on Facebook or Twitter, or comment on someone else's blog, or start a new blog or website.
 It's infinitely easier than pitching an article to an editor or convincing investors to put money into a new magazine.